Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits: Introduction

 In this work, we leverage the teleporting power of measurements to create a critical point that strongly deviates from the relativistic scaling, with instead a vanishing dynamical exponent $z \to 0$, which we will term ultrafast dynamical scaling.
 The model we consider consists of a random quantum circuit subject to measurements occurring at a rate that fluctuates in time, but in a globally spatially correlated way.
+Our scheme bears resemblance to the problem of burst errors: there, errors (instead of projective measurements) are fully correlated in space.
 In particular, therefore, the actual dynamics is \emph{local} in spacetime (being distinct from non-local gates \cite{PhysRevLett.128.010604,PhysRevLett.128.010603,PhysRevLett.128.010605,PhysRevA.104.062405,10.21468/SciPostPhysCore.5.2.023} and collective measurements~\cite{iadecola2024concomitant} producing $0<z<1$): the only nonlocality comes from global correlations of the measurement rate and from the inherent nonlocality of quantum teleportation.
 This type of criticality is qualitatively different from standard quantum criticality: temporal randomness lacks a natural physical interpretation in ground-state quantum criticality; considering real-time dynamics opens the door to new types of critical phenomena.

 The setup we are considering can be regarded as a spacetime-rotated \cite{PRXQuantum.2.040319,PhysRevX.12.011045} version of a more standard infinite-randomness MIPT that was studied in \cite{Zabalo2022InfiniteRand}.
 In that work, measurement rates varied in space but not in time, giving rise to activated $z \to \infty$ critical dynamical scaling.
 Naively, interchanging the roles of space and time maps the $z \to \infty$ critical point to a $z \to 0$ critical point.
 However, as we will discuss, quantities like entanglement and mutual information do not map to natural observables under spacetime rotation; therefore, these quantities exhibit unusual features at the ultrafast critical point that have no direct analog in the spacetime-rotated version.
-In the bulk of the present work we characterize the properties of this critical point.
+This model therefore allows a direct study of temporal randomness and its effect on the stability of the MIPT.